-- Be treated with respect and dignity, the same as other patients - Choose your provider - Get services and supports that fit your culture and language needs - Tell your provider about all your health concerns - Have a friend or helper come to your appointments, and an interpreter if you want one - Ask for services as close to home as possible, and in a non-traditional setting that is easier for you to use - Actively help develop your treatment plan - Get information about all of your OHPcovered and non-covered treatment options - Help make decisions about your health care, including refusing treatment, except for courtordered services - Be free from any form of restraint or seclusion - Complain about different treatment and discrimination - Get a referral to a specialist if you need it, - Get care when you need it, any time of day or night, including weekends and holidays - Get mental health and family planning services without a referral - Get help with addiction to cigarettes, alcohol and drugs without a referral - Get handbooks and letters that you can understand - See and get a copy of your health records, unless your doctor thinks it would be bad for you
+- Be treated with respect and dignity, the same as other patients - Choose your provider - Get services and supports that fit your culture and language needs - Tell your provider about all your health concerns - Have a friend or helper come to your appointments, and an interpreter if you want one - Actively help develop your treatment plan - Get information about all of your OHPcovered and non-covered treatment options - Help make decisions about your health care, including refusing treatment, except for courtordered services - Get written materials describing rights, responsibilities, benefits available, how to access services, and what to do in an emergency and receive information in accordance with information requirements (42CFR438.10) - Be furnished health care services in accordance with requirements for access, coverage, and coordination of medically necessary services (42CFR438.206 through 42CFR438.210) - Be free from any form of restraint or seclusion - Freely exercise his or her rights, and the exercising of those rights will not adversely affect the way the CCO, its network providers, or the State Medicaid agency treats the member. - Complain about different treatment and discrimination - Get a referral to a specialist or second opinion if you need it, - Get care when you need it, any time of day or night, including weekends and holidays - Get mental health and family planning services without a referral - Get help with addiction to cigarettes, alcohol and drugs without a referral - To receive necessary and reasonable services to diagnose the presenting condition

-- Get a Notice of Action letter if you are denied a service or there is a change in service level - Get information and help to appeal denials and ask for a hearing - Make complaints and get a response without a bad reaction from your plan or provider - Ask the Oregon Health Authority Ombudsman for help if a complaint or grievance was not resolved in your favor at 503-947-2346 or toll-free 877-642-0450, TTY 711 with and tell them all about your health
+- To receive a notice of an appointment cancellations in a timely manner - See and get a copy of your health records, unless your doctor thinks it would be bad for you - Limit who can see your health records - Get a Notice of Adverse Benefit Determination letter if you are denied a service or there is a change in service level - Get information and help to appeal denials and ask for a hearing - Make complaints and get a response without a bad reaction from your plan or provider - Ask the Oregon Health Authority Ombudsman for help if a complaint or grievance was not resolved in your favor at 503-947-2346 or tollfree 877-642-0450, TTY 711 - Execute a Declaration of Mental Health Treatment in accordance with ORS 127.703, and file a complaint for failure to follow a Declaration of Mental Health Treatment.